StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 What requirements do you need to meet to become a Data Analyst?

-The job of data analyst is not precisely defined.
-Data analyst is not a traditional apprenticeship - the ideal prerequisite for a career change.
+The job of a data analyst is not precisely defined.
+Data analyst is not a classic apprenticeship - the ideal prerequisite for a lateral entry.
 As a data analyst, a lot happens through "learning by doing" - but that doesn't mean that everyone has what it takes to become a data analyst!
 So what do you need to become a data analyst?

 Depending on what you have done professionally, what you have learned or studied, it will be easier or more difficult for you to start as a data analyst.
 Experience in certain industries can also help you.
 However, you don't have to be able to do everything straight away; the hard and soft skills you bring with you are much more important: